 - Responsibilities include fulfilling daily shipment orders and ensuring floor sets are regularly completed.

 - Additional tasking includes receiving, pricing, and merchandising daily delivery orders with one hundred percent turnover rates.

-- Pulling merchandise to set visual representations throughout store and maintaining visual displays in accordance with company directives.
+- Pulling merchandise to set visual representations throughout the store and maintaining visual displays in accordance with company directives.

-- Constructing, painting, setting-up, and installation of various fixtures and signs.
+- Constructing, painting, setting up, and installation of various fixtures and signs.

 - Recognized daily by store managers for outstanding performance.

 - Identified merchandise specifications, reviewed competitors’ displays, researched/compiled necessary product literature and data sheets, made product selections and packager selections, secured art materials from vendors, printed on-site, and prepared for shipment.

 Though there are no official educational requirements, most stores would like an individual with a bachelor’s or more in design, though there are certification programs in visual design that will qualify you and likely be more expedient and less expensive than a formal college degree.

 Once you are hired, the process you choose to complete your work will likely vary greatly depending on what type of store you are hired for.
 A food store will require a very different layout from a clothing store, for example, but they will all need to be made to be as profitable as possible.

 You will need to research methods that have proven effective to save yourself time, as while trial and error is expected, most stores want your work to start showing results as quickly as possible.
 If you find something doesn’t work, always be open to feedback qnd try something new in the future.